kumar-github/tutorial-resources/X.md

 is as real a data point as a slow success."* That reasoning sounds correct in isolation — but it doesn't survive the question **"how would a caller actually use that number?"** in a repeatedly measured method.

-In practice, the elapsed time until an exception is thrown depends entirely on *where* in the method the failure occurred — an instant validation error and a 30-second connection timeout are both "failures", but their timings mean completely different things and cannot be meaningfully averaged together.
+In practice, the elapsed time until an exception is thrown depends entirely on **where** in the method the failure occurred.
+An instant validation error and a 30-second connection timeout are both "failures" — but their timings mean completely different things and cannot be meaningfully averaged together.
 Mixing them into `getAverageMillis()` contaminates the picture of how the method performs *when it works*, without providing any actionable insight in return — the exception type and message already convey far more about *what* went wrong than its timing does.